Existence of a tricritical point for the Blume-Capel model on $\mathbb{Z}^d$: Further analysis of critical behaviour in dimension

 \subsection{Infinite cluster and crossing probabilities}

-Our aim now is to relate the existence of an infinite $\{0,-\}$ cluster with crossing probabilities, from which the desired result will follow.
+Our aim now is to relate the existence of an infinite $\{0,-\}$ cluster with crossing probabilities, from which {\bf (Perc)} will follow.
 In order to do so, we first need to show that $\mu^0$ is mixing at the critical line.
 We remark that $\mu^0$ is not mixing when $\varphi^0[0 \longleftrightarrow \infty]>0$, since there is probability $1/2$ that there is an infinite cluster of $\{+\}$ spins, and probability $1/2$ that there is an infinite cluster of $\{-\}$ spins.
-For this reason, our proof utilises that $\varphi^0[0 \longleftrightarrow \infty]=0$ at the critical line.
+For this reason, our proof utilises that $\varphi^0[0 \longleftrightarrow \infty]=0$ at the critical line (this holds thanks to Propositions \ref{cor:3} and \ref{cor:a}).

 Let us introduce the following definition.
 For every $x\in \ZZ^2$, we define $\mathscr{C}_x=\{x\}\cup\{y\in \ZZ^2 : x \text{ is connected to } y \text{ by an open path in } \omega \}$ to be the cluster of $x$ in a configuration $(\psi,\omega)$.
 Note that $x\in \mathscr{C}_x$ even if $\psi_x=0$.